On this page:

 General support, tools, training and awareness building for teachers and other school staff to support and engage students with a disability

-Therapy delivered in schools for education purposes, such as allied health practitioners helping classroom teachers to make adjustments to the curriculum
+Therapy delivered in schools for education purposes, such as allied health practitioners helping classroom teachers to adjust the curriculum

 What are we responsible for?

-We’re responsible for supports for everyday activities that you need because of the functional impact of your disability, and aren’t related to learning.
-This includes:
+We’re responsible for NDIS supports for everyday activities that you need because of your disability support needs and aren’t related to learning.

 personal care and support at school – learn more in our guideline for work and study supports

-specialist support you need to transition to higher education, training or work because of your disability.
+specialist support you need to transition to higher education, training or work because of your disability support needs.

-Remember, if we’re responsible for funding the support, it must also meet all the other NDIS funding criteria before we can include it in your plan.
+Remember, NDIS supports must meet all the NDIS funding criteria before we can include them in your plan.

 Assistive technology that students need no matter what activity they’re doing, such as hearing aids, wheelchairs, personal communications devices

-Specialised support and training for school staff to help them understand and carry out a student’s specific support needs, such as specialised behaviour intervention and support
+Specialised support and training for school staff to help them understand and carry out a student’s specific support needs.
+This may include specialised behaviour intervention and support

 Therapies to help students improve what they can do, if the therapy isn’t related to education